 I took a photo of the picture, made it black and white, cleaned up a lot of the extra unnessary lines and bits,

 (kind of like people do who make their own stencils),

-This is crocheted in tunisian (afghan style) stitch with a size J cabled crochet hook.
+Then I crocheted it in the tunisian stitch using a size J cabled afghan hook.